 Captain E.J.
-Smith - The 'Adriatic' and History of Mishaps
+Smith - The 'Adriatic' and a History of Mishaps

 After three years as Captain of the Baltic, Smith was given his second new "big ship," the Adriatic, the fourth of the "The Big Four' which was never the world's largest but instead the fastest of the four, her two quadruple expansion steam engines capable of 17 knots, and an impressive passenger capacity of 2,825.

-It was aboard the Adriatic, which Smith commanded from 8th May 1907 - February 1911, that he worked with a Scotsman by the name of William Murdoch, who was aboard in the position as first officer of this ship for a very similar period of time - April 1907 - 23rd May 1911.
-Also during his command of Adriatic, Smith received the long service Decoration for Officers of the Royal Naval Reserve .
+It was aboard the Adriatic, which Smith commanded from 8th May 1907 - May 1911, that he worked with a Scotsman by the name of William Murdoch, who was serving as first officer of this ship for a very similar period of time - April 1907 - 23rd May 1911.
+Also during his command of Adriatic, Smith received the long service Decoration for Officers of the Royal Naval Reserve.
 The Royal Naval Reserve Decoration is awarded to officers with 15 or more years' service with the Royal Navy Reserve.
 As an honorary Commander of the Royal Navy Reserve, Retired, and because he held an official warrant (#690) this permitted him to fly the Blue Ensign ("Blue Duster" of the R.N.R) from any merchant vessel under his command.

 As Smith's popularity grew, there is an increasing number of photographs showing him on duty aboard the Adriatic, including two images that show him with his officer's taking a tour of the ship, as part of an inspection.
 Other photographs show him posing for photographs in his summer uniform, looking at ease with the camera.

 1907 was also the year the Captain Smith made a statement that would later become often quoted, often with a sense of irony.
 In an interview with a New York Times reporter, in May 1907, he allegedly said the following: